 The IABR has a two-tier board: a Supervisory Board and an Executive Board.

-The Supervisory Board provides a monitory role and grants the Executive Board the authority to run the organization.
+The Supervisory Board provides a monitory role and grants the Executive Board, specially its President, the authority to run the organization.

-The role of the Executive Director is to design, develop and implement strategic plans in a cost-effective and time-efficient manner.
+The role of the President is to envision, design, develop and implement strategic plans in a cost-effective and time-efficient manner.
 His role involves decisions about policy and strategy, conceiving and leading the Ateliers, as well as the responsibility for all fund raising and the day-to-day operation of the organization.

 The IABR abides by the Code Cultural Governance.